MustaphaU/pydantic-layer/README.md

     ```

 4. Copy and paste the content below into the `dockerfile`.
-Here, we are using image for `Python3.12` runtime.
-For the URIs of other runtime, please see [Amazon ECR Public Gallery](https://gallery.ecr.aws/lambda/python/)
+Here, we are using the image for `Python3.12` runtime.
+For the URI of other runtimes, please see [Amazon ECR Public Gallery](https://gallery.ecr.aws/lambda/python/)

     ```
     FROM public.ecr.aws/lambda/python:3.12